carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 - "This MCP server helps **data analysts** to **explore CSV files** with **read-only safety** so that **they avoid costly accidental data corruption**
 - "[This MCP server](https://github.com/carlisia/mcp-factcheck) helps **developers and technical writers** to **validate any MCP-related content against official specifications** with **strict adherence to official definitions on a per-version basis** so that **they can have high confidence that MCP-related content they read or write is free from misinformation**"

+> [!TIP] Note: The devil is in the precision.

-Here's how to know if your intention is strong:
+> Here's how to know if your intention is strong:

 - **Weak intention**: "This server processes log files" (missing WHO and WHY)
 - **Strong intention**: "This server helps SREs to debug production issues faster so that they can reduce system downtime"